irods/irods-legacy/iRODS/clients/fuse/README.txt

     mkdir /usr/tmp/fmount

-3) Setup the iRods client env (~/irods/.irodsEnv) so that iCommands will work.
+3) Setup the iRODS client env (~/irods/.irodsEnv) so that iCommands will work.
 Type in: iinit